Ian Gow: Assassination

 Although aware that he was a potential IRA target, unlike most British MPs of that era Gow left his telephone number and home address in the local telephone directory and in Who's Who.
 He never checked under his car for bombs.
 In the early hours of 30 July 1990, a bomb was planted under Gow's Austin Montego car, which was parked in the driveway of his house in Hankham, near Pevensey in East Sussex.
 The 4.5 lb Semtex bomb detonated at 08:39 as Gow reversed out of his driveway, leaving him with severe wounds to his lower body.
-Gow died 10 minutes later as emergency workers removed him from the wreckage of his car.
+He died 10 minutes later as emergency workers removed him from the wreckage of his car.

 Upon hearing of Gow's death, Labour Party leader Neil Kinnock commented, "This is a terrible atrocity against a man whose only offence was to speak his mind....
 I had great disagreement with Ian Gow and he with me, but no one can doubt his sincerity or his courage, and it is appalling that he should lose his life because of these qualities."
 In her autobiography, The Downing Street Years, Margaret Thatcher described his murder as an "irreplaceable loss".

 The IRA claimed responsibility for killing Gow, stating that he was targeted because he was a "close personal associate" of Thatcher and because of his role in developing British policy on Northern Ireland.
-Nobody was ever charged with causing his death and claims were reported by journalist Paul Routledge concerning possible involvement of the United States Central Intelligence Agency (CIA) and intelligence community.
+Nobody was ever charged with causing his death and claims were reported by journalist Paul Routledge suggesting possible involvement of the United States Central Intelligence Agency (CIA) and intelligence community.

 Aftermath

 Evaluations of Gow's political career by obituarists were mixed in tone.
 All commented on his personal charm and his skills in public speaking and political manoeuvre.
 But his obituary in The Times stated, "It could not be said that his resignation in 1985 cut short a brilliant ministerial career".
 A tendency towards political intrigue (for example, trying to covertly undermine Jim Prior's Northern Ireland initiative after 1982) made him enemies.
 Nicholas Budgen commented that Gow's personal devotion to Thatcher may not have been good for Thatcher or her government.

 Gow's widow Jane was appointed a DBE in 1990 and thus became Dame Jane Gow.
-On 4 February 1994, she remarried in West Somerset to Lt-Col. Michael Whiteley, and became known as Dame Jane Whiteley.
+On 4 February 1994, she remarried Lt-Col. Michael Whiteley, and became known as Dame Jane Whiteley.
 She continues to promote the life and work of her first husband.

 When the Eastbourne by-election for his seat in the House of Commons was won by the Liberal Democrat David Bellotti, the Conservative MP Ann Widdecombe sent a message to voters saying "Bellotti is the innocent beneficiary of murder.
 I suspect that last night as the Liberal Democrats were toasting their success, in its hideouts the IRA were doing the same thing".